franknoirot/franknoirot.co/posts/svelte-build-time-data-preprocessing.md

 <h1>this site was built at { buildTime }</h1>
 ```

-I was able to use this technique to build an app using [Strapi](http://strapi.io) as my CMS, pulling in all the settings and data into a single object that gets passed into the Svelte app.
+I was able to use this technique to build an app for a client using [Strapi](http://strapi.io) as my CMS, pulling in all the settings and data into a single object that gets passed into the Svelte app.
 I hope you find use for this strategy in your projects!
 Reach out to me on [Instagram](http://instagram.com/franknoirot) if you find anything unsafe or incorrect with this article.